arctrong/md2html/readme.txt

     add special formatting for this admonitions, otherwise the default formatting will be used.

 !!! warning "Don't overuse!"
-    These highlighting method shouldn't be overused.
+    This highlighting method shouldn't be overused.
 When there are a lot of such blocks important information may be easily missed by the reader.

     BTW, in this block a custom title is used.